Islanders' Jean-Gabriel Pageau will be out with upper-body injury

 Pageau, who missed his first game this season, participated in Monday’s practice and logged 12:56 in Saturday afternoon’s 4-3 overtime loss in Montreal.

-But he missed Friday’s practice without explanation, though coach Lane Lambert said that day he did not have any long-term concerns about Pageau.
+But he missed Friday’s practice without explanation, though Lambert said that was unrelated to Pageau’s absence from Tuesday’s lineup.

 Left wing Ross Johnston and defenseman Parker Wotherspoon were the Islanders’ healthy scratches on Tuesday.

-Franklin Square’s Shane Pinto, who made his debut for the Senators in 2020 after being selected 32nd overall in 2019, played his first NHL game on Long Island.
+Franklin Square’s Shane Pinto, who made his debut for the Senators in 2020 after being selected 32nd overall in 2019, logged 14:14 with three shots in his first NHL game on Long Island.
 He told Newsday in January he appreciates being a role model for younger hockey players along with fellow Long Islanders such as the Bruins’ Charlie McAvoy and the Rangers’ Adam Fox.

 “Growing up, a lot of it was lacrosse, baseball, football,” Pinto said.
 “That’s pretty normal.
 But as you see these kids growing up, you see McAvoy and Fox and me, too, you go, ‘All right, that’s pretty cool, this sport is pretty awesome.’”